Midterm Audits Explained

 How We Help

-At Connectivity our individualised client centred approach, in addition to our individualised wrap around services, ensures we can meet your needs & deliver results.
+At Connektivity our individualised client-centred approach, ensures we can meet your needs & deliver results.

-Our experienced consultants will work with you, in the preparation & personalisation of your NDIS documentation, to equip you with the relevant policies & procedures (that meet and comply with current NDIS legislation and requirements) – in addition to coordinating your introduction to an approved NDIS auditor.
+Our experienced consultants will support you in the personalisation of your NDIS documentation (policies & procedures) to meet and comply with current NDIS legislation and requirements.

-At Connectivity, one of our main aims is to impart assurance and peace of mind, that throughout your application journey with us, you’ll receive comprehensive tools & support, to thrive as an NDIS Provider!
+At Connektivity, one of our main aims is to impart assurance and peace of mind, that throughout your journey with us, you’ll receive comprehensive tools & support, to thrive as an NDIS Provider!